ICARION-Project/ICARION/docs/HDF5_OUTPUT_STRUCTURE.md

 Contains subgroups for DC, RF, and AC fields with voltage, frequency, and phase parameters.

-**v1.1 Extension:** If time-varying waveforms are used, a `/fields/waveforms/` subgroup is created with one group per named waveform containing its type and parameters.
+**Waveform Support:** If time-varying waveforms are used, a `/fields/waveforms/` subgroup is created with one group per named waveform containing its type and parameters.
 DC/RF/AC fields store the t=0 evaluation for backward compatibility.

 ---